an honest look

 How SightRadar compares.

 Picking a face recognition API?
 Here's a straight comparison against the alternatives — including where each one is the better fit.
-We lead with the real differences: a Rekognition-compatible API, prepaid per-photo pricing, and per-tenant isolation.
+We lead with the real differences: a Rekognition-compatible API, pay-only-for-what-you-use per-photo pricing, and per-tenant isolation.

 SightRadar vs AWS Rekognition